-What Are Cartilage Earrings?
+What are Cartilage Earrings?

 Cartilage earrings are a generic term for an earring worn on any part of the ear that isn’t the lobe.
 Cartilage is a type of connective tissue which is what the upper sections of your ears are made of.
 It’s tougher than skin but softer than bone and a lot thicker than your earlobes which makes it different in many ways to a regular ear piercing.